ai-cfia/nachet-backend/docs/nachet-model-documentation.md

 ### Why topN

-We decided to named the top results property topN because this value can return n predictions.
+We decided to name the top results property `topN` because this value can return n predictions.
 Usually in AI, the top 5 results are used to measure the accuracy of a model.
 If the correct result is the top 5, then the prediction is considered true.

-This is useful in cases where the user has his attention on more than 1 result.
+This is helpful in situations where the user needs to focus on multiple results simultaneously.

  > "Top N accuracy — Top N accuracy is when you measure how often your predicted
  > class falls in the top N values of your softmax distribution."
 [Nagda, R.